liatula54/midi_music_generator/README.md

-Trained Supervised machine learning algorithms including LSTM network on musical notes and chords by composers and create new melodies.
+Trained Supervised Deep learning algorithm including LSTM network on musical notes and chords by composers that create new melodies.